anilzen/anilzen.github.io/content/post/hyperboloidal-holography/index.md

 $$ S_A \sim \rm{Area\ of\ }\gamma_A $$
 In this case, we are talking about the length of a geodesic on a time slice.
 You can easily see that the calculation does not change whether you are in AdS or hyperboloidal Minkowski.
 In the [example on Wikipedia](https://en.wikipedia.org/wiki/Ryu%E2%80%93Takayanagi_conjecture#Example), the AdS$\_3$ metric is written in the spatial coordinate $\rho$ defined through $r=\sinh \rho$, so
 $$ ds^2_{\rm{AdS}} = -\cosh^2\rho\ d\tau^2 + \textcolor{Blue}{d\rho^2 + \sinh^2\rho\ d\theta^2}. $$
-The same spatial geometry is obtained in hyperboloidal coordinates in Minkowski
+The same spatial geometry is obtained in hyperboloidal coordinates in Minkowski[^2]
 $$ ds^2_{\rm{Mink}} = -d\tau^2 - \sinh\rho\ d\tau d\rho + \textcolor{Blue}{d\rho^2 + \sinh^2\rho\ d\theta^2}. $$
 This flat metric describes a stack of hyperbolic disks, just like the AdS metric.
 The length of the geodesic and its relation to entanglement entropy are the same in hyperboloidal coordinates.
 The original RT proposal applies directly to flat spacetime!